 The SAT is round the corner and there must be nothing stopping you to achieve those grades to get into your dream college.

 The SAT is extremely important when it comes to your college admission, but at the same time, there are various myths strewn among the students delivering the wrong message.
+Furthermore, students often panic when it comes to getting into their dream school, so it’s important to do your best and study hard for the big exam.
 It’s time to bust them.
 So, let’s begin!

 #Myth1: SAT only predicts first-year grades

 Nope, not at all!
 I don’t know how this came to breaking but standardized tests like the SAT predicts a student’s grades throughout their college life.
 My idea is this myth came into existence from students who failed to perform well, as it considerably reduces the efficiency and importance of this examination.

 It is plain logic as to why these tests help predict grades for the entire college years.
 Students, who achieved higher grades, end up taking more difficult courses and difficult majors, challenging their own capabilities.

 Now, this is also one reason why the SAT is getting a lot more emphasis on college admissions than it used to.
 You see, if you are performing well in your high school, it reflects on your GPA, but a higher GPA does not mean that you will perform so well in all the other high schools across the district or state.
 Some schools are more difficult than others and vice versa.
 Apart from that, grade inflation has also been into play.

 But the SAT is a standardized examination which will generate a real picture of the students standing and whether they are ready for higher education or not.